Eastward (video game): Story

 Miner John, who lives underground in Potcrock Isle, comes across a young girl named Sam and adopts her as his daughter.
-While attending the town's school, Sam is expelled after an altercation with other students about her desire to see the outside world.
-During this moment, she meets an identical incarnation of herself called "Mother", who encourages her to seek the outside world.
-After learning of Sam's actions, John attempted to rescue her, Potcrock's mayor banishes the pair, sending them away on an old passenger train dubbed "Charon".
-Despite their situation, the pair find the outside world to be pleasant, and soon reach a small settlement called Greenberg, which they attempt to settle within.
-However, while assisting a local rancher, the pair come across a high-tech factory, which Mother activates, causing it to disperse MIASMA into the area.
-Greenberg is destroyed, but John and Sam are saved by a mysterious woman called Isabel, who helps them leave on Charon.
+While attending the town's school, Sam is expelled after an altercation with the other students about her desire to see the outside world.
+During this moment, she meets an identical incarnation of herself called "Mother," who encourages her to seek the outside world.
+After learning of Sam's actions and John's attempt to rescue her, Potcrock's mayor banishes the pair, sending them away on an old passenger train dubbed "Charon."
+Despite their situation, the pair finds the outside world to be pleasant, and soon reach a small settlement called Greenberg, which they attempt to settle within.
+However, while assisting a local rancher, the pair comes across a high-tech factory, which Mother activates, causing it to disperse MIASMA into the area.
+Greenberg is destroyed, but John and Sam are saved by a mysterious woman named Isabel, who helps them leave on Charon.

 Sam subsequently forgets what happened, leaving her oblivious to Greenberg's fate, as she and John travel to New Dam City via train.
-Once there, the pair meet Isabel and her partner, Alva, the princess of New Dam City.
-As Alva's "lab assistants", John and Sam help with various projects and start to find a life in the city.
+Once there, the pair meets Isabel and her partner, Alva, the princess of New Dam City.
+As Alva's "lab assistants," John and Sam help with various projects and start to find a life in the city.
 However, peace is short-lived, as the MIASMA approaches New Dam City.
 Under Alva's leadership, the team evacuates the citizens to start the "Buddha Fan", the giant fan created by Alva's grandfather.
 The fan successfully repels the MIASMA but the city sustains damage.
 As the team works to restore the city, the MIASMA returns with only Alva manning the controls.
 The team manually activates the fan, but at the cost of Alva.
 Filled with grief, Isabel takes Alva's body and seeks a way to save Alva by taking her to Ester City, a city stuck in a constant time loop - shielding its citizens from death, aging, and illness.

-To follow Isabel and Alva to Ester City, John and Sam enlist William and his robot companion, Daniel.
+To follow Isabel and Alva to Ester City, John and Sam enlist the help of William and his robot companion, Daniel.
 They take a detour on a train called Monkollywood, where they encounter Solomon, who hopes that the MIASMA eradicates humanity.
 Solomon reveals that Isabel passed Monkollywood en route to Ester City and forces them to undergo his game show, where he reveals his goals to create a new humanity.